 As a Dayton area real estate agent, I have worked with other investors who are putting money to work in our community.
 These investors have also realized monthly rents well over one percent of a property’s purchase price.
 This is far different than investing in California or Nevada (two other states in which I have lived) in which an investor may be lucky to receive one-half of one percent of a home’s purchase price in rent.
 In short, I have done much better, from a cash flow standpoint, investing in Dayton than I would have in San Francisco or Las Vegas.

 If you are interested in purchasing rental real estate, or in purchasing multi-family homes, then contact me today to speak with a Dayton realtor.
 I pride myself in providing a high level of service and I look forward to being of assistance.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.